 The Millville Ditch is the largest diversion on Clover Creek and consists of a concrete dam, originally built in the 1920s, and a siphon structure (to pass the diverted water under the creek about 300 yards downstream of the dam).

 The Millville Diversion Fisheries Restoration Project consisted of the construction of 2 reinforced concrete pool-and-chute type fish ladders, a screened diversion intake, and new inverted siphon to provide water to the Millville Ditch Company’s irrigation ditch without entraining fish.
 Providing fish passage at the dam and siphon opened up approximately 10 miles of historically-accessible habitat for Sacramento River fall-run Chinook salmon and Central Valley steelhead.
 The project was completed in 2016.

-In support of this effort, we conducted a preliminary investigation of the site, including a Clover Creek Habitat Assessment (7 MB), topographic survey, and geologic investigation.
-We also completed a Preliminary Engineering Technical Report (18 MB) and drawings for the preferred alternative.
+In support of this effort, we conducted a preliminary investigation of the site, including a Clover Creek Habitat Assessment, topographic survey, and geologic investigation.
+We also completed a Preliminary Engineering Technical Report and drawings for the preferred alternative.